What are directors' duties?

 Sep 12, 2019

 Author: Charlotte Lang

 If you are considering becoming a director of a company, or already are one, it is crucial that you understand what your director duties are and how they affect you, as there can be serious consequences if they are breached.

 Directors are vital to the success of any company.
-Although companies are recognised as separate and independent legal entities from its members and employees, it’s the people engaged by such entities that will determine their success.
+Although companies are recognised as separate and independent legal entities from its members and employees, it’s the people engaged by companies that will determine their success.
 Broadly, directors are those individuals who have the primary responsibility for oversight of a company.
 This carries with it numerous obligations, including to help ensure that directors are held to account for their actions and behaviour.
 There are various different duties that directors are bound by but the main statutory duties are contained in S171-S177 of the Companies Act 2006 (the CA).

 Generally speaking, directors are people who manage a company.
 There are various different types of directors, which are outlined below.
 The CA definition of a director includes any person occupying the position of director, by whatever name called.
 Even though there are different types of directors, they are all generally covered by the same legal principles.